NEW: Martin would be alive if Zimmerman stayed in his vehicle, police said

 Just before the shooting, Zimmerman, 28, called 911 to complain about a suspicious person in his neighborhood.

 In the call, Zimmerman said he was following Martin after the teen started to run, prompting the dispatcher to tell him, “We don’t need you to do that.”

 Prosecutors say Zimmerman disregarded the advice, leading to a confrontation between the two.

 Much has been made about whether Zimmerman during that call used a racial epithet in referring to Martin.
 But an FBI analysis, released Thursday, determined that the word could not be definitively identified “due to weak signal level and poor recording quality.”

 A screaming voice could be heard on other 911 calls placed by neighbors, with some speculating those screams came from Martin and others that they belonged to Zimmerman.
 The FBI did not make a final determination either way, citing several reasons including the fact they came during “an extreme emotional state,” there weren’t enough words to make a good comparison and the sound quality was low and distant.

-Zimmerman claimed, according a police report released earlier, that he’d been “assaulted (by Martin) and his head was struck on the pavement.”
+Zimmerman claimed, according to a police report released earlier, that he’d been “assaulted (by Martin) and his head was struck on the pavement.”

 By that time, Martin had no apparent pulse, according to the fire and EMS report.
-Emergency personnel attempted mouth-to-mask resuscitation and chest compressions, to no avail.
+Emergency personnel attempted resuscitation and chest compressions, to no avail.
 He was pronounced dead at 7:30 p.m.